mik3hall/trz/README.md

 This was originally mainly written to demonstrate that with nio.2 custom File attribute views would be possible.
 Specifically for this code, OS/X file related api's.

+A new release has been added for jdk-20 reflecting changes in Panama from incubator to preview and replacing use of the eliminated MemoryAddress with MemorySegment.

 ### Native WatchService

 ####TL;DR (just want to use the watch service)